Appu-Sa/BasketballPlayerCard/README.md

 # React + Vite

 # Getting Started
-Prerequisites
+# Prerequisites
-Node.js (version 14 or higher)
+Node.js (version 14 or higher),
-npm (version 6 or higher)
+npm (version 6 or higher),
-A code editor or IDE of your choice
+A code editor or IDE of your choice,
 # Installation
-Navigate to the project directory
+Navigate to the project directory.
-Install dependencies: npm install
+Install dependencies: npm install.
 # Running the App
-Start the development server: npm run dev
+Start the development server: npm run dev.
-Open your web browser and navigate to http://localhost:3000
+Open your web browser and navigate to http://localhost:3000.
 # Building the App
-Run npm run build to build the app for production
+Run npm run build to build the app for production.
-The built app will be available in the dist folder Development
+The built app will be available in the dist folder.
+Development
 # Available Scripts
-npm run dev: Starts the development server npm run build: Builds the app for production npm run test: Runs the test suite
+npm run dev: Starts the development server. npm run build: Builds the app for production. npm run test: Runs the test suite.
 # Code Structure
-src: Source code for the app
+src: Source code for the app.
-src/components: Reusable React components src/assets: Static assets (images, etc.) src/data: Sample data for the app
+src/components: Reusable React components. src/assets: Static assets (images, etc.). src/data: Sample data for the app.
-public: Publicly accessible files (index.html, etc.)
+public: Publicly accessible files (index.html, etc.).
 # Bootstrap Integration
 This project uses Bootstrap for styling and layout.
 You can customize the Bootstrap configuration by editing the bootstrap.config.js file.